Policy / Oppose Marijuana Expansion

 Southern Baptists affirm that all of government is ordained by God and should be aligned with God’s design for human flourishing.
 In the Baptist Faith and Message 2000, Southern Baptists recognized that government is “ordained of God” and therefore, Christians have a duty to “render loyal obedience thereto in all things not contrary to the revealed will of God.”
 Additionally, the Baptist Faith and Message 2000 affirms the end goal of the Christian life involves bringing “industry, government, and society as a whole under the sway of the principles of righteousness, truth, and brotherly love.”

-Many states are implementing laws to legalize marijuana on a state level, despite clear contradictions with federal law.
-Such practices are confusing to citizens, who often may seek to be law-abiding residents of their state, and undermine statistical evidence of the highly addictive nature of marijuana and other drugs.
+Additionally, many states are implementing laws to legalize marijuana, despite clear scientific concerns and potential contradictions with federal law.
+Such laws are confusing to citizens, who often may seek to be law-abiding residents of their state, and undermine statistical evidence of the highly addictive nature of marijuana and other drugs.

-The ERLC remains outspoken on the harms of addiction and crime.
+The ERLC opposes any legislative or executive branch measures to expand access to marijuana in our nation.
 We continue to push back on efforts by the administration to broaden access to marijuana and urge lawmakers to prevent widespread use of marijuana in their communities.

 SBC Actions